Pollock (film): Production

 The film was adapted by Barbara Turner and Susan Emshwiller from the book Jackson Pollock: An American Saga by Steven Naifeh and Gregory White Smith.
-It was directed by Harris.
+It was directed by Ed Harris.

-This film was a longtime passion project for Ed Harris.
+This film was a longtime passion project for Harris.
 After his father gave him a copy of Pollock's biography, he started thinking about adapting it, which took almost 10 years to bring to fruition.

 Filming took a mere 50 days with a six-week layoff after forty days so Harris could take time to gain thirty pounds and grow a beard.

 Harris himself did all the painting seen in the film.

 Reception

 Critical response

-Pollock received positive reviews from critics and has a "certified fresh" score of 81% on Rotten Tomatoes based on 108 reviews with an average rating of 7/10.
-The critical consensus states, "Though Pollock does not really allow audiences a glimpse of the painter as a person, it does powerfully depict the creative process.
-Harris throws himself into the role and turns in a compelling performance."
-The film also has a score of 77 out of 100 on Metacritic based on 31 critics indicating "generally favorable reviews".
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote, "Pollock is confident, insightful work–one of the year's best films.
+Harris is always a good actor but here seems possessed, as if he had a leap of empathy for Pollock.
+His direction is assured, economical, knows where it's going and what it wants to do.
+No fancy visual gimmicks, just the look and feel of this world."

 Box office

-Pollock opened on December 15, 2000 in North America in a limited release in 2 theaters and grossed $44,244 with an average of $22,122 per theater and ranking #37 at the box office.
+Pollock opened on December 15, 2000 in the US and Canada in a limited release in 2 theaters and grossed $44,244 with an average of $22,122 per theater and ranking #37 at the box office.
 The film's widest release was 280 theaters and it ended up earning $8,598,593 domestically and $1,960,377 internationally for a total of $10,558,970.